 biology to best fit the kind of environment in which they lived.
 It follows that unless they have some disorder,

-women today are all generally equipped by Nature to give healthy nurture to their infants, given a
+women today are all generally equipped by Nature to give healthy nurture to their infants,

 facilitating environment that includes the support and companionship of others.